RedisGraph/RedisGraph/docs/commands.md

 #### MERGE

-The MERGE clause ensures that a pattern exists in the graph.

-Either the pattern already exists, or it needs to be created.
+The MERGE clause ensures that a pattern exists in the graph (either the pattern already exists, or it needs to be created).

 MERGE either matches existing nodes and binds them, or it creates new data and binds that.

 It’s like a combination of MATCH and CREATE that additionally allows you to specify what happens if the data was matched or created.

 For example, you can specify that the graph must contain a node for a user with a certain name.

 If there isn’t a node with the correct name, a new node will be created and its name property set.

-When using MERGE on full patterns, the behavior is that either the whole pattern matches, or the whole pattern is created.
+When using MERGE on full patterns, either the whole pattern matches, or the whole pattern is created.

 MERGE will not partially use existing patterns — it’s all or nothing.

-Merge single node with a label
+To merge a single node with a label:

 ```sh
 MERGE (robert:Critic)
 ```

-Merge single node with properties
+To merge a single node with properties:

 ```sh
 MERGE (charlie { name: 'Charlie Sheen', age: 10 })
 ```

-Merge single node specifying both label and property
+To merge a single node, specifying both label and property:

 ```sh
 MERGE (michael:Person { name: 'Michael Douglas' })
 ```

-Merge on a relation
+To merge on a relation:

 ```sh
 MERGE (charlie { name: 'Charlie Sheen', age: 10 })-[r:ACTED_IN]->(wallStreet:MOVIE)
 ```

 ### Functions
-This section contains information on all supported functions from the OpenCypher query language.
+This section contains information on all supported functions from the openCypher query language.

 * [Aggregating functions](#aggregating-functions)
 * [Mathematical functions](#mathematical-functions)